Cortes205/Customer-Billing-System/README.md

 user to look up a customer name or transaction id number in O(1) time complexity, and the LinkedLists allow the user to access all transactions specific to a customer.

-This project is good practice before my next semester where I learn more of Data Structures & Algorithms.
-I am working ahead by learning about HashMaps and refining my skills in C with LinkedLists, pointers, and memory management!
+This project is good practice before my next semester where I learn more about Data Structures & Algorithms.
+I am working ahead by learning about HashMaps and refining my skills in C by Merge Sorting words in a LinkedList, managing lots of pointers, and memory!

 [Linkedin](https://www.linkedin.com/in/cortes205/)